For this example, we will do keyword research on the phrase ‘web hosting’.

-Now that we decided that our Main Keyword Theme we use for our keyword research will be ‘web hosting’ we can start building a list of a few hundred keyword phrases that relate to ‘web hosting’.
+Now that we decided that the Main Keyword Theme we use for our keyword research will be ‘web hosting’ we can start building a list of a few hundred keyword phrases that relate to ‘web hosting’.

 Here is a list of resources I use to gather keyword phrases.
-A few of them are free, a few of them are monthly paid subscriptions, and one of them is software I purchased.
+A few of them are free, a few of them are monthly paid subscriptions, and one of them is a software I purchased.

 - Uber Suggest